thomasgladwin/teg_bonsai/README.md

 		 terminal node:  0.051131886885080774
 ```

-The function also returns a nested list representing the tree:
+The function also returns a nested list representing the tree, as one of the elements in Output:

 `[[1, 0.8125486774415731], 0.05188583804970138, [[2, 0.33236530087901717], [[4, 0.5128665191583686], 0.7623787750856714, 0.04541482950659097], 0.051131886885080774]]`